Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and related topics

 for some $\delta \ge 0$, how small can their masses $M^n(A^{(n)})$ be?

 In order to state and prove the main result of \cite{Kontoyiannis_sphere_covering} that answers this question, we need a few preliminary definitions.
-For any $n \in \naturals$, any pair $P_n,Q_n$ of probability measures on $\cX^n$, and any $\delta \ge 0$, let us define the set
+For every $n \in \naturals$, every pair $P_n,Q_n$ of probability measures on $\cX^n$, and every $\delta \ge 0$, let us define the set

 of all couplings $\pi_n \in \cP(\cX^n \times \cX^n)$ of $P_n$ and $Q_n$, such that the per-letter expected distortion between $X^n$ and $Y^n$ with $(X^n,Y^n) \sim \pi_n$ is at most $\delta$.
 With this, we define